If you are interested in RC racing but don’t know where to start, this guide will hopefully help you on your way.

 If you already know what rc car type and scale you want to race, skip to ‘things you will need for rc racing‘.

 When starting out in Radio control car racing, you will need to decide on the class and scale you would like to race.
-Your choices will probably be limited to what the clubs in your area run, unless you don’t mind travelling to a distant club.
-Visiting your local club to get an idea of what people are racing is a good idea.
+Find out what is popular at your local club if you don’t want to travel too far.

 Popular On-Road classes on tarmac or indoor carpet include, but are not limited to: